ronin-rb/ronin-support/README.md

 ## Description

-ronin-support is a support library for [ronin-rb]. ronin-support contains many of the convenience methods used by Ronin and additional libraries.
+ronin-support is a support library for [Ronin][ronin-rb]. ronin-support contains many of the convenience methods used by Ronin and additional libraries.

-It's like activesupport, but for hacking!
+It's like [pwntools] combined with [activesupport].

-[ronin-rb] is a Ruby platform for exploit development and security research.
+[Ronin][ronin-rb] is a [Ruby] toolkit for security research and development.
-Ronin allows for the rapid development and distribution of code, exploits or payloads over many common Source-Code-Management (SCM) systems.

 ## Features